-Turn the air control knob (drawing E, I) clockwise to maximum.
-Place two pieces of wood (5-8 cm in diameter) horizontally in the bottom of the combustion compartment (corresponding to I-2 kg).
+Move the air control knob (drawing E, 1) to top position.
+Place two pieces of wood (5-8 cm in diameter) horizontally in the bottom of the combustion compartment (corresponding to 1-2 kg).
 Place 5-8 pieces of kindling randomly on top.
 Place two firelighters between the top layer of kindling.
 Light up the fire-lighters and close the stove door.
 If condensation forms on the glass, keep the door ajar for a little while and close again.

 When there are no more visible yellow flames, and a right ember is there, you can fire again.
 The layer of embers is suitable when the pieces of wood begin to disintegrate and the bottom of the stove is covered by embers.
-Put at least two pieces of wood into the stove, weighing up to I kg each.
-When all of the wood has caught fire, turn the air control knob (I) to middle position.
+Carefully open the door to prevent smoke and embers from escaping.
+Put at least two pieces of wood into the stove, weighing up to 1 kg each.
+When all of the wood has caught fire, move the air control knob (1) to middle position.
 Allow the fire to burn and let the stove cool to room temperature before stoking again.